Kurohyou-Studios/k-scaffold/docs/guide/creating-content/sfc.md

 outline: 'deep'
 ---
 # Single File Components
 The K-scaffold also makes it possible to write single file components (SFCs).
 This is possible by using the [module](/k-scaffold/reference/pug/Scripts.html#module) and [scss](/k-scaffold/reference/pug/Scripts.html#scss) mixins.
-SFCs provide a simple project structure that ensures code for a given section is located near the rest of the code for that section.
+SFCs provide a simple project structure that ensures code for a given section is located near the rest of the code for that section. *Single File Components are the recommended architecture for new sheet projects as they improve the file organization.*
 ## Setup your project to use SFCs
 To setup an SFC based project, you will need to modify the directory setup described in [getting started](/k-scaffold/guide/introduction/getting-started.html).
 Instead of separating files by file type, they should be separated by purpose.
 ```